Even if your channel has low viewership, Twitch is often suspending accounts of people who look like they are younger than the minimum age.

-What is the Age Limit to Have a Twitch Account?
+What is the Age Limit to Having a Twitch Account?

 While Twitch’s official stance is no users 13 years or under, the platform is often recommended for users 15+.
-Streamers will often ban apparent children who are younger than 13 from their channels or Discord servers to ensure that they are not breaking Twitch’s rules.
+Streamers will often ban Twitch users who are children and are younger than 13 from their channels or Discord servers to ensure that they are not breaking Twitch’s rules.
 These accounts will also often be reported.

 Why Do You Have to Be 13 to Use Twitch?

 Twitch is renowned for having a younger demographic with 35.8% aged 18 to 24 who have their own Twitch accounts.
 Exposure to adult themes is frequent and something a parent or a legal guardian should be wary of before letting young viewers use the platform.

 Though nip-slips and adult content have been seen rarely on the platform, viewers will typically come across adult language, drug use, and video game violence.

 While Twitch.tv and many of the other people who frequent the site fight inappropriate behavior through the reporting system, nothing is guaranteed.
 As it is a live-streaming platform, not everything can be moderated and children may accidentally watch mature content that their parents wouldn’t like.

 The use of adult language is also common even by larger, famous streamers.
 Video games create a situation of pressure where even the most cool-headed of people may be inclined to use bad language in the heat of the moment.

 Twitch works to find ways to prevent people from watching mature content if they don’t want to.
 Streamers can label their channel as “for mature audiences” to cover language and themes many don’t bother to do so.

 Twitch chat can also show a lot of adult themes.
 With strong language, Twitch lingo, and occasionally slurs, kids can be exposed to a lot of languages that many parents want them to avoid.
 Even when the streamer has created Twitch chat rules, many users will break them.